Sex After Divorce: How Long Should You Wait?

 Need some support navigating sex after divorce?

-What do you need to feel safe during sex?
+How to discover what you need to feel safe during sex after divorce

 When you are in a romantic relationship with the same person for a long period, this person knows what you need.